hariramt/Single2FlexibleOnline/README.md

 To understand how the migration tool works, please refer to the Concept documentation [**here**](https://learn.microsoft.com/azure/postgresql/migrate/concepts-single-to-flexible)

+## Prerequisite - Setup Logical Replication

+- Set "Azure replication support" to "Logical" (don't restart yet)
+- Set max_wal_senders and max_replication_slots to the number of databases you want to migrate and now restart the server.
+- For PostreSQL 9.5 and 9.6 we have to explicitly allow replication connection.
+To enable that, add a firewall entry to allowlist connection from target.
+Make sure the firewall rule name has _replrule suffix.
+This step isn't required PostgreSQL 10 and 11.

 ## Start your Online migration
 Two avenues are possible to perform the Online migration.
 Select the option that suits your requirement and follow the steps necessary: